maziac/z80-sample-program/readme.md

 However, if you would like to do some changes you need to compile.
 From the menu choose "Terminal->Run Build Task..." tasks.json is configured such that it will call sjasmplus with the required parameters.
+(Please note that you probably have to adjust the path to sjasmplus.)

 There are several .asm files which are all included in the main.asm file.
 This file is the one being assembled.

-After the build is ready a z80-sample-program.sna file is created which can be used with ZEsarUX.
+After the build is ready a z80-sample-program.sna file is created which can be used with the internal simulator, ZEsarUX, CSpect or MAME.

 # Running the Debugger with the Internal Z80 Simulator

-The project comes with 3 configurations. one for ZEsarUX, one for the internal Z80 simulator and one for Z80 unit tests.
+The project comes with 6 configurations.
+One for the internal Z80 simulator,one for ZEsarUX, one for CSpect, one for MAME and one for the unit tests.

 Choose the Z80 simulator first:
 ![](documentation/images/dbg_select_zsim.jpg)